Questions and Answers About Alpacas

 Q. What do you do with alpacas?

 A. Alpacas are primarily raised for their fleece as well as breeding purposes.
-Currently the market and value for alpacas is in the animals themselves - breeding them and selling the offspring provides a very good return on investment.
-There is also a market for their fleece.
-Income from sale of their fleece is typically adequate to cover the cost of care (food, medical, etc.).
-In addition, alpacas can be entered into halter shows which are held throughout the U.S.
+Alpaca are a “fleece” animal so that is their primary purpose of existence.
+There is a market for their fleece and products made out of their fleece.
+Income from sale of their fleece and/or products is typically adequate to cover the cost of care (food, medical, etc.).
+We also show the alpacas at nationally sanctioned shows as well as enter their fleece (not take them to a show) into fleece shows.

 Q. Do they make good pets?

-A. Many people do have alpacas purely as companion animals – and there must be at least 2 kept together.
-They can make very good pets if they are well treated and the owners are realistic in their expectations.
+A. Many people do have alpacas purely as companion animals – and there must be at least 3 of the same gender kept together.
+Males and females are kept in separate pastures and ideally not to share a fenceline.
+They are generally not ideal for “pets” similar to dogs BUT if owners are realistic in their expectations they are wonderful animal to raise.
 They are more cat-like than dog-like in their attitude towards us humans - somewhat timid, but very curious and intelligent, and with handling and time most will eventually eat out of your hand, and can be trained to lead by halter.
-Some people do enter performance type events, such as obstacle courses, with alpacas and have a lot of fun doing so.
 They do not really like to be held and "petted" and are especially sensitive to being touched on their heads, ears and legs.

 Q. How much do they cost?

-A. Prices range from around $500 for a gelded male with no breeding potential to many thousands of dollars for top quality breeding males and females.
-Females can be worth anything from a few thousand dollars to tens of thousands depending on their age, quality and breeding history.
-The girls are valuable because of their ability to produce crias which can be sold providing very good returns on the initial investment.
-Top quality males with good offspring have a high value as breeding animals also - they can command high incomes for their owners in stud service fees.
+A. Prices range from around $500 for a fiber male (not for breeding) to many thousands of dollars for top quality breeding males and females.
+Females can be worth anything from a thousand dollars to 2 figures depending on their age, quality and breeding history.
+The girls are valuable because of their ability to produce crias which can be sold when at an appropriate age providing return on the initial investment.
+Top quality males with have a high value as breeding animals also and can provide their owners income via stud service fees.

 Q. What if once I have made this investment the population explodes and decreases the value of the animals?

 A. While the future of an alpaca investment cannot be guaranteed any more than you could guarantee an investment in the stock market, it does appear to be more predictable.
-First, the value of the animals has been stable for the past 15+ years, and just over the last couple of years prices have come down.
-I compare the alpaca industry to the housing market – if you’re buyer this is a great time to start an alpaca business.
-Second, population explosion is not possible because the registry for alpacas is now closed in the U.S. which means imported animals can no longer be used for registered breeding stock.
+Population explosion is not possible because the registry for alpacas is now closed in the U.S. which means imported animals can no longer be used for registered breeding stock.
 In addition, alpacas have a long (11-12 months) gestation period and typically give birth to a single offspring.
 At this point, the industry remains healthy with demand for animals and fiber.

 Q. Are alpacas dangerous?

 A. Absolutely not!
-They are wonderful, gentle animals - very safe for adults and children alike (in fact they are often very curious and enchanted by children and make great 4H animals).
+They are wonderful, gentle animals - very safe for adults and children alike (in fact they are often very curious and enchanted by children).
 Alpacas do not possess the teeth, horns, hooves or claws to do any harm.
 They don't bite, they don't butt and it is not common for them to kick.
-They are sensitive around the back legs and will instinctively kick out if they sense a threat from the rear but they do have soft padded feet so injury is not likely.
+However, they are sensitive around the back legs and will instinctively kick out if they sense a threat from the rear but they do have soft padded feet so injury is not likely.

 Q. Do they spit like llamas?

 A. Yes - they can spit.
-It is probably their only vice and one of their only defense mechanisms.
+The spitting is actually a form of communication between the alpacas.
+It is how crias and young adults learn to interact appropriately in a herd.
+It could be viewed as their defense mechanism but it’s not really – running is what they rely on for a defense mechanism.
 The spit is a fine spray of partially digested grass, not too pleasant smelling, but it brushes off once dry.
 The good news is that alpacas rarely spit at people.
 If a person does get hit it is usually because they got caught in the crossfire between two squabbling alpacas.

 Q. What do they eat?

 A. Alpacas are ruminants which means they chew cud like a cow or a deer.
-The bulk of their diet is made up of low protein hay or pasture grass.
+The bulk of their diet is made up of good quality grass hay (Orchard is ideal) and/or pasture grass.
 They are from a harsh climate so they are well adapted to maximize their intake of their food.
 There are a number of commercially available alpaca feeds, but these should be rationed as a vitamin and mineral supplement.
-Their primary food source should always be good quality grass and/or hay.
+Their primary food source should always be good quality grass and hay.
 Here in the south, alpacas just like any grazing livestock, tend to drink a lot of water so access to clean, fresh drinking water is a must at all times.
+Electrolytes is ideal to put in some of the water buckets/troughs but ensure all have access to water with no electrolytes.

 Q. Are they easy to keep and care for?

 A. Yes alpacas are relatively easy to keep and care for.
 They are small and easy to handle.
 They are hardy animals and are highly resistant to disease.
-A simple protocol of worming and annual vaccinations is recommended but the need for veterinary care is minimal with alpacas.
+A simple protocol of having fecal tests done on a regular basis (e.g., quarterly) and keep an eye on their weights is a good way to keep on top of their health.
+Any change in behavior or eating habits is also a red flag that something may be bothering them.
+The need for veterinary care is minimal with alpacas.
 They do not challenge fences, and any fence suitable for sheep is suitable for alpacas - barbed wire should be avoided due to potential for fleece damage.
 A barn is nice but not necessary for their comfort.
 A simple three sided run-in so they can get out of the elements is recommended.
 Alpacas come from a harsh climate naturally so they are pretty tolerant of cold conditions but do not fair as well in extreme heat, hence the need for a shelter to provide shade.
-Fans can be great comfort to them during the highs of summer.
+Here in FL, fans are a necessity and can provide some comfort to them during the highs of summer.
+Another key to keeping them comfortable during the hot summers is to take a water hose and wet their bellies and chests to bring their core body temperature down.
+Never wet the top of an alpaca back since it traps the heat in.
 Their earth-friendly padded feet do no damage to pastures, as found with other livestock.

 Q. How much land do they require?

 A. Alpacas are ideal if you don't have a lot of acreage.
-You can comfortably graze between 5 and 10 alpacas on one acre.
-Although it is not necessary, optimally you should have twice the required acreage so that you can rotate your pastures ( i.e. two acres for 5 - 10 alpacas).
-In addition, it is recommended to always keep males (7 months of age and older) and females in separate pastures.
+You can comfortably graze between 3 to 5 alpacas on one acre.
+Although it is not necessary, optimally you should have twice the required acreage so that you can rotate your pastures (i.e. two acres for 5 to 8 alpacas).
+In addition, it is recommended to always keep males (7 months of age and older) and females in separate pastures as well as not share a fenceline.
+Your males will much calmer if they cannot touch noses with female alpacas.

 Q. Do they get along with other animals?

 A. Alpacas are naturally wary of members of the canine family but other than that they do fine with other livestock.
-They can be easily kept in the same pasture as sheep, goats, llamas etc. Caution should be used when pasturing alpacas with horses and/or cows due to the risk of the alpacas being injured if kicked.
+They can be easily kept in the same pasture as sheep and llamas.
+Caution should be used when pasturing alpacas with horses and/or cows due to the risk of the alpacas being injured if kicked.
+It is our belief housing alpacas with goats is not ideal due to the fact they share the same internal/gut parasites as alpacas.
+The medicated feed typically given to goats can be toxic to alpacas.

 Q. What is involved in breeding and birthing?

-A. Female alpacas are ready to breed at around 18 months of age depending on the maturity level of the alpaca.
+A. Female alpacas are ready to breed 24 to 36 months of age depending on the physical stature and maturity level of the alpaca.
 They do not have a breeding season and can usually be mated at any time of the year.
 However, in the south alpacas are usually bred in late December thru end of May timeframe to avoid the heat of summer for the alpaca’s last trimester.
 Alpacas require 'live breeding' - artificial insemination is not possible because like cats and rabbits they are induced ovulators, which means that the act of breeding causes them to ovulate.
 The gestation period is approximately 11.5 months.
 Births are usually trouble free and most often occur in the middle of the day.
 Typically, no help is needed in the birthing process.
-The whole process of breeding to birth is relatively easy and problem free.
+However, breeding and raising cria is a whole other facet of infrastructure and nutrition needs.

 Q. How often do they need to be sheared?

-A. Alpacas are usually shorn once a year for their own comfort and is a requirement for any alpacas in the Southern states.
-In the northern climates, the suri alpaca this is sometimes reduced to once every two years.
+A. Alpacas are usually shorn once a year for their own comfort and is a requirement for alpacas and llamas.
+In the southern states, huacayas are typically shorn 2x a year.
 Depending on the density of the fleece each adult alpaca will usually produce from 3 - 10 lbs per year.
 Some of the high quality stud male's production can often be higher.

 Q. What is so special about their fiber?